 Try this: Use Facebook Live and stream a video of a short Q&A that you do with a client or colleague.
 Ask your network ahead of time what questions they’d like answered and then let them know when they can watch and engage in real time.

 Different professions have different schedules.
-Someone working full-time and going to school at night may do their search for a caterer at 10 pm or on weekends.
-A busy home service professional may finally get a break at 10 pm to try and look at houses for sale.
+Someone working full-time and going to school at night may do their search for an insurance plan at 10 pm or on weekends.
+A busy plumber may finally get a break at 10 pm to try and look at houses for sale.

 Check out these stats from Inc: